evanyeyeye/rainbow/README.md

 * `datafile.ylabels` - 1D numpy array with wavelengths
 * `datafile.data` - 2D numpy array with absorbances

 There is a [tutorial](https://rainbow-api.readthedocs.io/en/latest/tutorial.html) available.
 There are also example [snippets](https://rainbow-api.readthedocs.io/en/latest/examples.html) for basic tasks.
-You can also check out the full [API](https://rainbow-api.readthedocs.io/en/latest/api.html).
+Or just check out the full [API](https://rainbow-api.readthedocs.io/en/latest/api.html).

 ## Contents
 * `rainbow/` contains the code of the Python library.